 Are you or your business considering a switch from IBM Notes to Gmail?
+Wondering what the differences between IBM Notes and Gmail are?

 These two workplace managers have similarities as well as some key differences, both in terms of layout and overall user experience.
 Understanding these features and their many applications will help your business make an informed decision.